 Pharmacy

-CareSource RxInnovations™ and Express Scripts® (ESI) are partnering to administer the pharmacy program.
-Working with ESI as our Pharmacy Innovation Partner, we maintain a Preferred Drug List (PDL) and quarterly PDL updates.
+CareSource RxInnovations™ and Express Scripts® (ESI) partner to administer the pharmacy program.
+Working with ESI as our Pharmacy Innovation Partner, we maintain a Preferred Drug List (PDL) and PDL updates.

 Prior Authorization